alabou/bcp-006-01/docs/NMOS With H.264.md

 - [Packet Transmission Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#packet-transmission-mode)
   If the Sender is using the non-interleaved or interleaved packetization modes, it MUST include the `packet_transmission_mode` attribute and set it to either `non_interleaved_nal_units` or `interleaved_nal_units`.
 The packet_transmission_mode attribute map the the RFC 6184 packetization-mode parameter with `single_nal_unit` corresponding to value 0, `non_interleaved_nal_units` to value 1 and `interleaved_nal_units` to value 2.
   Since the default value of this attribute is `single_nal_unit`, the Sender MAY omit this attribute when using that mode.
 When the `packet-transmission-mode` attribute is included, the associated `packetization-mode` parameter of the SDP transport file MUST also be included.
+  Parameters related to the `interleaved_nal_units` mode SHOULD be included in the SDP transport file unless their default value is used.

 - [ST 2110-21 Sender Type](https://specs.amwa.tv/nmos-parameter-registers/branches/main/sender-attributes/#st-2110-21-sender-type)
   If the Sender complies with the traffic shaping and delivery timing requirements for ST 2110-22, it MUST include the `st2110_21_sender_type` attribute.